 The thoracic and pelvic limb muscles work in unison to create fluidity and stability during movement.

-Types of pitbull muscles
+Types of body muscles on pitbull dogs

-We can further divide the two major muscle groups we mentioned into;
+The two major muscle groups we mentioned into;

 - Skeletal muscles